Skip to main content

 Fees

 Fees are $125 for Fall Season and $100 for Spring - with low-cost equipment rentals if families do not purchase their own cold-weather apparel.
-Sailboats are provided both for practices and at the regattas.
-Regattas individually charge entrance fees around $20-$30, often with snacks and full lunch provided.
+Sailboats are

 Frequently Asked Questions